 - What is CSAT?

-- Why CSAT matters so much
+- Why is CSAT important?

 - How do you calculate and measure CSAT?

-- How do you use CSAT scores
+- How do you use CSAT scores?

-- How AI can Improve CSAT
+- How AI can improve CSAT

 CSAT is the most popular and straightforward way to measure customer satisfaction.
 It’s a metric that measures sentiment towards your product, service or a specific interaction.

-Companies often take a pulse on CSAT after key milestones in the customer lifecycle such as first purchase, prior to renewal or following customer support interactions.
+Companies often take a pulse on CSAT after key milestones in the customer lifecycle such as first purchase, prior to the renewal or following customer support interactions.

 CSAT differs from Net Promoter Score (NPS), another popular metric.
 NPS measures loyalty and the probability that someone will buy again and recommend your company to other people.